slamice/wri/Other stories/Commuter.md

 "It's ok, we goan hawm."
 She was quickly losing interest, her eyelids grew heavier and glanced back at her papers.

 "It is not ok."
-Samir began to get angry at how cold she seemed to him, but then he couldn't tell if it was New York or him or her.
+Samir began to get angry at how cold she seemed to him, but then he couldn't tell if it was New York that hardened him or her or even the train car.
 The lady didn't budge but then looked straight at him.

 "Wha you mean?"

 "Why it is ok?
 We go far.
 It's not ok.
 Where do you go?"

 "No one forcing you ta stay here.
 You can ge' off anytime."

+The looked empty to Samir.
+He didn't feel there was anyone driving it either.
+It was only him and the train.

+The next stop was deserted, and the train intercom didn't crackle on this time.
+The train stopped in exhaustion and Samir looked outside.
+Two signs, one on top of the other read the same but the words were in different order, "도곡　Dogok　谷道".

+Samir sighed and looked up and down at the grey and white stripped lines.
+He didn't know how probable he'd see the grayish black hues of concrete and brick he was used to again.
+But at that point he didn't much care.

+The doors stood open, mocking him for several minutes.

+He stopped thinking.
+He looked out the train both ways.
+It felt eerily clean and completely silent.
+He took a step, and walked out.
+His shoes echoed squeaks in the tunnel. until he headed up the stairs.

+A few minutes later, the ringing closed the doors.